DSpace/DSpace/dspace/docs/Drum7DockerDevelopmentEnvironment.md

 ## Debugging

-The `JAVA_TOOL_OPTIONS` configuration included in the Docker compose starts the jpda debugger for Tomcat.
+The `JAVA_TOOL_OPTIONS` configuration included in the Docker compose starts the JPDA debugger for Tomcat.
 The [.vscode/launch.json](/.vscode/launch.json) file contains the VS Code debug configuration needed to attach to Tomcat.
-See the "Visual Studio Code IDE Setup" section for the extensions neeeded for debugging.
+See the "Visual Studio Code IDE Setup" section for the extensions needed for debugging.

 To start debugging,